 Welcome!
-I've written this guide to thoroughly explain the fundamentals of League of Legends.
+I've written this to thoroughly explain the fundamentals of LoL.
 You don't need much game knowledge to have fun, but if you're ready to grow into a competent and competitive player, then this guide is for you.

-If you are very new, I suggest reading the chapters in the order I've placed them, but you may read them in the order of your choosing.
-If you encounter a concept, term, or abbreviation that you don't know, look for it in previous chapters.
+I suggest reading things in order, but it's up to you.
+If you encounter something you don't know, look for it in other chapters.
 CTRL+F is your friend!

 I'm a ordinary player who enjoys teaching and making friends.
 I live stream often on Twitch, commentating my games and talking with viewers.
 I welcome questions and constructive criticisms.
 Find me in-game (NA server; IGN: The All Tomato) and around the web at:

 You, the player, are titled a Summoner.

 Accounts have summoner levels.
 The max is 30.
 Play to earn XP and level up, which unlocks new queue types, game modes, summoner spells, mastery points, and rune slots (discussed later).

 Playing earns Influence Points (IP), currency used in the Store.
 Every 22 hours, players are given a win-of-the-day bonus that grants 150 bonus IP for victory.

 Most things can also be purchased with Riot Points (RP), which cost money.
 Skins, which change the way a champion looks, can only be bought with RP.
 Accounts are given 3 refund credits - these do not replenish.

 The free champion rotation is a group of ten champions unlocked for all players, which changes every week.
 I advise playing each free champion at least once.
 Some are more difficult, and you may not like them all, but you will learn more quickly.